nestoralien4/Infected-One-Rides-a-Bus/README.md

-# Infected One Rides a Bus
+# Infected One Rides the Bus
  Choose your seat on the bus and dont get infected!